Client-Engineering-Indonesia/ID-Bob-WxO-Workshop/Lab 2 - Materials/BOB_INSTRUCTIONS.md

 ### 3. Deployment
 - Use requirements.txt (no IBM packages)
-- Import tools with `-r ../requirements.txt` flag for dependencies
+- Import tools with `-r requirements.txt` flag for dependencies
+- All commands run from "ID-Bob-WxO-Workshop/Lab 2 - Materials" directory
 - Verify each step before proceeding

 ### 4. Testing